Vizonex/Winloop/README.md

 - Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
 This is because calling hidden-imports for all the `__init__.py` modules might annoy some developers.
 (Luckily I'm aware of this issue because I've been doing this myself...)

-- write a workflow for compiling libuv on different versions of windows when distributing out pypi wheels.

 - write a workflow for nightly builds if necessary for verification of pull requests.

 - Sphinx Styled Documentation (Maybe I'm thinking about it...)